BojianHou/BojianHou.github.io/_pages/about.md

 Recent Highlights
 ------
+- 09-21-2023: Our paper "Fair Canonical Correlation Analysis" with Zhuoping Zhou, Davoud Ataee Tarzanagh, Boning Tong, Jia Xu, Yanbo Feng, Qi Long and Li Shen was accepted by NeurIPS'23.
+- 07-24-2023: Our paper "Multi-Group Tensor Canonical Correlation Analysis" with Zhuoping Zhou, Boning Tong, Davoud Ataee Tarzanagh, Andrew J. Saykin, Qi Long and Li Shen was accepted by ACM BCB'23.
+This paper won the best paper award!
+- 05-08-2023: Our paper "Fairness-Aware Class Imbalanced Learning on Multiple Subgroups" with Davoud Ataee Tarzanagh, Boning Tong, Qi Long and Li Shen was accepted by UAI'23.
+- 01-22-2023: Our paper "Deep Clustering Survival Machines with Interpretable Expert Distributions" with Hongming Li, Zhicheng Jiao, Zhen Zhou, Hao Zheng and Yong Fan was accepted by ISBI'23.
 - 06-29-2022: Our paper "Online Deep Learning from Doubly-Streaming Data" with Heng Lian, John Scovil Atwood, Jian Wu and Yi He was accepted by ACMMM'22.
 - 11-22-2021: Winning the Excellent Doctoral Dissertation Award of Jiangsu Province.
 - 09-13-2021: Winning the Excellent Doctoral Dissertation Award of Nanjing University.